Accepted Applicant List

 Applicants that meet all eligibility requirements (which include passing the entrance examination) will be placed on the Accepted Applicants List.
 Placement on the list is based on the applicant's overall examination score, e.g., higher scoring applicants receive higher priority on the list than lower scoring applicants.

 When openings occur for apprenticeship positions (based on the availability of work in the field), the highest priority applicant(s) on the list will be contacted by telephone.
 It is important to keep your personal information current with the Operating Engineers Training Trust in order to receive important communications.

 Note: It is extremely important that all applicants on the Accepted Applicants List immediately inform the Operating Engineers Training Trust of any change in contact information, e.g., telephone number, address, etc. We must have the changes in writing and you may fill out a contact form on our website.

 Upon initial entry into the program, an applicant will be asked to provide all of the required documents including: a valid state issued Driver's License, Certified copy of their birth certificate, Diploma or equivalent (GED) and/or College Degree, Social Security card, and documents allowing them to work in the United States legally.
 Applicants will then be administered a Substance Abuse Test prior to being assigned to a training site.
 Failure to provide required documents or the drug test may be cause for rejection from the program.

-Once assigned to a training site, applicants will be expected to attend training at that location, Tuesday through Friday from 7:00 am to 3:30 pm.
+Once assigned to a training site, applicants will be expected to attend training (as often as possible) at that location, Tuesday through Friday from 7:00 am to 3:30 pm.

 Note: The applicant will NOT be paid during this initial training and evaluation period.
 Additionally, applicants may be dismissed from further continuance with the program for an inability to learn and employ appropriate safety skills in this training.